 It is happening here.
 Now what are we going to do about it?

 Welcome back to The Long Version by Jonathan M. Katz.
+An adaptation of this edition was published by The Los Angeles Times.
 Get this newsletter in your inbox every week by signing up here:

 Imagine you’re in a hotel room.
 It’s morning.
 The breakfast you ordered on the door-hang thingie has come.
 You sit down to your coffee and eggs and flip on CNN.
 Alisyn Camerota is on with a look of concern.
 “Once again,” she says, “we start with the latest from President Trump’s concentration camps.
 First let’s go to our round-the-clock team monitoring the situation in Dilley, Texas.”

 Behind the split-screened correspondent is the outline of a complex.
 For you and millions of others, it has become the instantly recognizable symbol of an international crime: the barbed wire and stadium lights of the U.S. Immigration and Customs Enforcement’s South Texas Family Residential Center.

 Your heart sinks as the field reporter recounts the latest updates: The deaths of a toddler and a teenager.
 Transgender, dissident, and mentally ill detainees being singled out for torture.
 A guard moves in silhouette against the horizon.

 How can this still be happening? you wonder as you finish your coffee.
 Isn’t it illegal?
 How are we letting the president get away with this?

 And then another thought: Can it get worse?

 Your eyes track down to the counter plastered daily across the bottom of CNN’s screen: the estimated population being held in Trump’s camps and detention sites across the country.

 ‘Fear in Every Face’